DrakkLord/gradle-android-metric-plugin/README.md

 You can install the pugins from the jetbrains repository within Android Studio : https://www.jetbrains.com/help/idea/installing-updating-and-uninstalling-repository-plugins.html

-In android studio search for the following names and install them:
+In Android Studio search for the following names and install them:
-- [Android Gradle Metrics](https://plugins.jetbrains.com/plugin/9196-android-gradle-metrics) - this is the main plugin, it doesn't work on it's own it requires at least one contributor plugin
+- [Android Gradle Metrics](https://plugins.jetbrains.com/plugin/9196-android-gradle-metrics) - this is the main plugin, it doesn't work on its own it requires at least one contributor plugin
 - [Android Gradle Metrics - Checkstyle](https://plugins.jetbrains.com/plugin/9197-android-gradle-metrics--checkstyle) - contributor plugin that processes [Checkstyle](https://docs.gradle.org/current/userguide/checkstyle_plugin.html) reports
 - [Android Gradle Metrics - PMD ](https://plugins.jetbrains.com/plugin/9198-android-gradle-metrics--pmd) - contributor plugin that processes [PMD](https://docs.gradle.org/current/userguide/pmd_plugin.html) reports

-You can verify that you insalled correctly by:
+You can verify that you you have completed the installation correctly by checking:

 - you should see 2 new menu items under 'Analyze':
    - 'Get code metrics report'